-- 6.1.1 Within four weeks of completion of all fieldwork, a draft report setting out the results will be produced and sent to the Client and the Archaeological Planning Officer for comment and approval.
-The finalised report will be submitted to the Client for distribution to relevant parties, including the Historic Environment Record (HER). - 6.1.2 Emphasis in the report will be given to placing the results into the context of the known archaeology of the area. - 6.1.3 The report will include: - A non-technical summary; - The aims and methods used in the watching brief;
+- 6.1.1 Within four weeks of completion of all fieldwork, a report setting out the results will be produced and sent to the Client and GGAT for comment and approval.
+The finalised report will be submitted to the Client for distribution to relevant parties, including the Historic Environment Record (HER) curated by GGAT. - 6.1.2 Emphasis in the report will be given to placing the results into the context of the known archaeology of the area. - 6.1.3 The report will include: - A non-technical summary;

-- Plans and section drawings at appropriate scales to locate the Site and excavated and projected archaeological deposits; - The tabulation of all artefacts recovered from the archaeological works, listed by context and by material type; - A consideration of the archaeological and environmental potential of deposits; - A consideration of the sites archaeological significance in its broader historic and landscape setting; and - Where appropriate, a reconsideration of the methodology employed. - 6.1.4 A copy of the archive report and surveyed spatial digital data (.dxf or shapefile format) relating to the archaeological findings will be deposited with the HER.
+- The aims and methods used in the watching brief; - Site background including HER search results for the area; - Plans and section drawings at appropriate scales to locate the Site and excavated and projected archaeological deposits; - The tabulation of all artefacts recovered from the archaeological works, listed by context and by material type; - A consideration of the archaeological and environmental potential of deposits; - A consideration of the sites archaeological significance in its broader historic and landscape setting; and - Where appropriate, a reconsideration of the methodology employed. - 6.1.4 A copy of the archive report and surveyed spatial digital data (.dxf or shapefile format) relating to the archaeological findings will be deposited with the local HER.